UCLH-DHCT/emap/docs/dev/features/waveform_hf_data.md

 ventilated at any one time, but the ventilator has more than two data streams)

-At this rate of data flow, my very naive DB implementation using 1 data point per row resulted in ~100GB of backend postgres disk usage being generated per day
-- clearly far too much if we're aiming for the UDS to stay under 1TB, although that figure may be quite out of date!
+At this rate of data flow, my very naive DB implementation using 1 data point per row resulted in ~100GB of backend postgres disk usage being generated per day - clearly far too much if we're aiming for the UDS to stay under 1TB (which used to be the limit we were observing), given that there could be three or more Emap instances in the DB at once (two lives and at least one in dev)

 You can calculate a theoretical minimum:
-30 * 86400 * 350 = 907 million data points per day.
+30 * 86400 * (300 + 50) = 907 million data points per day.
 I don't know what numerical type the original data uses, but assuming 8 bytes per data point, that's **~8GB per day**.
-If we keep only the last 7 days of data, that caps it at **~60GB overall**.
+If we keep only the last 7 days of data, that caps it at **~60GB** per instance of Emap.
-Will need to allow for some row metadata, the underlying DB having to be padded/aligned/whatever, and it will be a bit more.
+Allowing for some row metadata, the underlying DB to be padded/aligned/whatever, and it will be a bit more.
 Am assuming compression is impossible.

 Using SQL arrays vastly improves the actual efficiency vs 1 per row.